runely/jslogic-homey/README.md

 ## Case sesitivty

-In the following triggers you can choose to use case sensitity or not:
+In the following conditions you can choose to use case sensitity or not:
 - **Value contains one of...**
 - **Is value exactly one of...**